heyallnorahere/pancake/README.md

 independently of drivetrain math and motor control, among other development niceties.

 **Automated build process**.
-As a result of my cloud-based cross-compilation setup, I was able to streamline my workflow to automatically build and deploy my code every time I pushed a Git commit.
+As a result of my cloud-based cross-compilation setup, I was able to streamline my workflow to automatically build and deploy my code every time I push a Git commit.
 This allowed me to push my code to the robot and check in my current code state in one command in Neovim, my code editor of choice.